kellyxu-com/blog/_posts/2022-01-22-apache-jena.markdown

 ---
 layout: post
-title: Apache Jena - A free and open source Java framework for building Semantic Web and Linked Data applications
+title: Guide to Setting Up and Using Apache Jena - From RDF Data Preparation to SPARQL Server Configuration
 author: kelly
 tags: [RDF]
 date: 2022-02-02 01:33:33 +0800